ritta36/SENKU_team-WRO2024_FutureEngineers/README.md

 The second part of the structure is a chassis that features rear-wheel drive combined with a front steering mechanism, enabling it to turn both left and right.
 Also, it is made from aluminum which is a good material due to its lightness and durability.
 The main microcontroller is an Atmega mounted on an Arduino Mega 2560 board.
 To ensure accurate and efficient control and direction of the vehicle’s movement, we employed several crucial components which are :
 <br> • ServoMotorModel
-<br> • DCMotor500RPM
+<br> •  DC JSumo Motor 1000 RPM
 <br> • BTSMotorDriver</p>
 <p>The servo motor model was selected for controlling the vehicle’s steering, while the BTS7960 motor driver is utilized to control the movement of the DC motor, providing the necessary power to drive the vehicle’s motion.</p>

 <h4>2-3D Printing parts</h4>
 <p>We utilized SOLIDWORKS to design the components, followed by 3D printing these designs using PLA material.
-This process enabled us to create precise and customized parts for our robot, ensuring optimal performance and adherence to our design specifications. you can reach the #D files in <a href="https://github.com/ritta36/SENKU_team-WRO2024_FutureEngineers/tree/main/models">this link.</a></p>
+This process enabled us to create precise and customized parts for our robot, ensuring optimal performance and adherence to our design specifications. you can reach the 3D files in <a href="https://github.com/ritta36/SENKU_team-WRO2024_FutureEngineers/tree/main/models">this link.</a></p>

 <b>Hexagonal Rod</b>
 <p>The hexagonal rod is a key component, used for providing structural support in the assembly.
 It features a hollow center which allows for integration with other parts.</p>